dnmfarrell/Perl6-One-Liners/README.md

 CONVERTING FOR WINDOWS
 ----------------------

 Running one liners on Windows is a piece of cake once you know the rules of the road.
-They work on cmd.exe and PowerShell.
+One liners work on both cmd.exe and PowerShell.
 The cardinal rule is: replace the outer single-quotes with double quotes and use the interpolated quoting operator `qq//` for quoting strings inside a one liner.
 For non-interpolated quoting, you can use single-quotes.
 Let's look at some examples.

 Here's a simple one liner to print the time: